siuusunn/ga-project-1-snake-game/README.md

 ### Rendering Snake

-I was stuck in this part for a long time as I was trying to manipulate the entire `snake` array to get the snake to wrap when the direction is changed.
-After discussion with the instructor, I found a great way to handle this which is only to change the first and the last items in the array according to the `directionOfTravel`.
+I was stuck in this part as I was trying to manipulate the entire `snake` array to get the snake to wrap when the direction is changed.
+After discussion with the instructor, I found a great way to handle this which was to change the first and the last items in the array according to the `directionOfTravel`.

 ### Check For Collision

 By far the most difficult part in the development for me, hard stuck here for HOURS!
 As I am really really bad at math, I had to draw the game board on a piece of paper and manually count them so that I can make sure the conditions I wrote are correct.

+This part was a bit of a challenge as it involved some calculations.
 To check if the snake is hitting its own body, I wrote these conditions:

 ```js
 if (cells[snake[0] + 1].classList.contains("snake") ||